 fresh cilantro, optional

-1. Wash and slice your carrots.
-Peel and dice your onion.
+1. Wash and slice carrots.
+Peel and dice onion.
 In a large saucepan over medium heat, add 2 tablespoons of olive oil.
-Add onion and garlic to pan, saute for 4 minutes, or until the onions are translucent.
+Add onion and garlic to pan, sauté for 4 minutes, or until the onions are translucent.

-2. Add carrots and curry powder to pan and stir to combine.
+2. Add carrots, curry powder and red pepper flakes to pan and stir to combine.
 Cook for 2 minutes to remove any raw taste from curry powder.

-3. Pour in chicken broth and stir to combine flavors.
+3. Add chicken broth and stir to combine flavors.
 Turn heat to low and place lid on top of pan, leaving it slightly ajar.
 Cook vegetables until tender, about 20 minutes.

 4. Turn off heat and pour mixture into blender, along with 1/2 teaspoon salt and 1/4 teaspoon of pepper.
-Puree on medium speed for 3 minutes, add coconut milk and puree again until smooth, about 3 minutes.
-Be careful when handling hot liquid – heat makes soup expand.
+Puree on medium speed for 3 minutes, add coconut milk and puree until smooth, about 3 minutes.
+Be careful when handling hot liquid, heat makes soup expand.

-5. Pour Carrot Coconut Curry Soup back into saucepan, and place on simmer to keep warm.
+5. Pour soup back into saucepan, and place on simmer to keep warm.
 Ladle soup into bowls and sprinkle with a little fresh cilantro leaves, Enjoy!